 Inspect the Washer

 A good washer is one of the most important factors for preventing hose leaks at the spigot.
 Usually, leaks at the top of the hose are caused by a deteriorating washer.
-Before using a brand-new hose, locate the washer and make sure it’s properly inserted into the coupling.
+Before using a new hose, locate the washer and make sure it’s properly inserted into the coupling.
 Inspect the washer when you take your hose out of storage or put it into storage each season.
 Check the washers on your hose accessories, too.

 Tip: Stay on top of washer maintenance by changing them out at the start of the spring season rather than waiting for leaks to develop.